- Dr Eugenia Rodrigues

 - Research Interests

-- Environment, monitoring, surveillance, new technologies, new social media, public engagement, citizen science
+- Environment, monitoring, surveillance, new technologies, public engagement, citizen science

 Guidance and Feedback Hours